 The number of interactive fitness technologies, applications and networks which have gamified and biomedicalized real-world activities such as cycling have increased significantly over recent years.
 Given the rising popularity of these Online Social Fitness Networks (OSFNs), it is important to understand their motivational affordances and the discursive communities of practice which they facilitate.
 Framing Strava as a case in point, this article adopts a content analysis approach to data drawn from 162 international cyclists on Strava to explore the motivational affordances and discursive practices dominant within the OSFN.

-The article shows that Strava’s design—especially its leaderboards, segment-based tracking, and social feedback mechanisms—actively shapes cyclists’ motivations by framing activity through data and comparative metrics.
+Strava’s design—especially its leaderboards, segment-based tracking, and social feedback mechanisms—actively shapes cyclists’ motivations by framing activity through data and comparative metrics.
 This encourages self-tracking, data-driven improvement, and social validation, while also fostering dependency on the platform’s real-time feedback.
 From a sports technology perspective, this signals that when designing fitness tech, developers need to balance motivational affordances with potential over-reliance.
 In other words, features that boost engagement (like segment KOMs and kudos) may inadvertently prioritize extrinsic motivation, prompting questions about long-term user engagement.

 The incorporation of metaphors into everyday language use has formed the basis of scholarly investigation and analysis for decades.
 Particular attention has been given to conceptual metaphors, which are seen as essential tools for individuals to interpret and process various ideas and experiences.
 Within the milieu of metaphorical speech, metaphors of war have frequently been applied across a range of domains including politics, business, and sport.
 Within the sporting context, the notion of ‘Sport is War’ has been discussed in relation to various football codes, boxing and tennis.